-Assam: Nandini Kashyap detained in hit-and-run case involving Nalbari student
+Assam: Actor Nandini Kashyap arrested in Guwahati hit-and-run case

-Guwahati: Dispur Police have detained Assamese actress Nandini Kashyap for questioning in connection with a tragic road accident that claimed the life of 21-year-old Samiul Haque, a student at Nalbari Polytechnic.
+Guwahati: Dispur Police have arrested Assamese actress Nandini Kashyap for questioning in connection with a tragic road accident that claimed the life of 23-year-old Samiul Haque, a student at Nalbari Polytechnic.

-However, the police have yet to issue an official statement confirming her detention.
+However, the police have yet to issue an official statement confirming her arrest.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

+Sources said a case has been registered against Nandini Kashyap under section 105 (culpable homicide not amounting to murder) of the BNS.
+She is likely to be produced before Kamrup (Metro) Chief Judicial Magistrate (CJM)’s court today.

 According to reliable sources, Dispur Police took Kashyap into custody on Tuesday night from Rajdhani Theatre’s rehearsal site in North Guwahati.
 They then transported her to the Dispur Police Station for questioning.
-Although they have not formally arrested her, officials clarified that they are holding her as part of the ongoing probe into the alleged hit-and-run case.
+Although they have not formally arrested her, officials clarified that they detained her as part of the ongoing probe into the alleged hit-and-run case.

-The incident reportedly occurred at around 3 am on July 25 near Kahilipara.
-Eyewitnesses claim that Samiul was riding his motorcycle when a speeding vehicle, allegedly driven by Kashyap, struck him.
-Responders rushed him to Apollo Hospital, where doctors pronounced him dead.
-His sudden demise has caused deep distress within his college and among his peers.
+The incident occurred at around 3 am on July 25 at Dakshingaon in Guwahati.
+Eyewitnesses claimed that Samiul was riding his motorcycle when a speeding Scorpio Neo, allegedly driven by Kashyap, struck him.

-The All Assam Polytechnic Students’ Union (AAPSU) has lodged a First Information Report (FIR) at Dispur Police Station, accusing Kashyap of reckless and negligent driving.
-The FIR urges the police to file charges under Sections 279 (rash driving) and 304A (causing death by negligence) of the Indian Penal Code.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!